vybenetwork/serum-dex-ui/README.md

 You'll need your own Trading View chart and datasources to run it.

+MixPanel was used as event analytics platform, you may remove those references when running this yourself.

 ## Available Scripts

 In the project directory, you can run: